rsignell/recipes/dubai_tacos.md

 ## Instructions
 ### Tacos
 1. Pulse the green pepper, onion and jalapenos in a food processor, mix all taco ingredients together with your hands
-2. Form into 110g balls
+2. Form into 110g balls, salt to taste just before grilling.
 3. Heat cast iron skillet to 425 degrees.
 Put ball in pan, top with a 5 inch tortilla and press with a spatula until very thin, reaching the edge of the tortilla (it should be as thin as a smash burger!)
-4. After about 30 seconds, top with white american cheese, fold and sear until the tortilla is golden brown, about 30s.
-Flip to other side and sear it as well.
+4. When nicely brown, flip and top with white american cheese, then fold and sear both sides until the tortilla is golden brown.
 5. Remove from pan and let cool a bit before topping with sauce.

 ### Sauce